4large eggs (room temperature)(each egg should weigh 60-61 grams with shell)

 CHANTILLY CREAM FILLING

-At this point line cookie sheets with parchment paper and using a spoon or a pastry bag, form round mounds of pastry**.
-Wet your finger with a little water to flatten down (any pointy parts) the tops of the bignè.
+Using a spoon or a pastry bag with the large round tip, form mounds of pastry.
+Wet your finger with a little water to flatten down (any pointy parts)on the tops of the cream puff.

 Bake for 30-35 minutes.
 Turn off the oven.
-Make a small whole in the bigne with a toothpick (to release steam) and place back in oven to dry for an additional 10 minutes, leave the oven door slightly ajar.
-Remove from oven and let cool completely before filling with Italian Cream Filling or a simple whipped cream.
+Leave cream puffs in the oven to dry for an additional 10 minutes, leave the oven door slightly ajar with a wooden spoon handle in the door.
+Remove from the oven and let cool completely on a wire rack before filling with Italian Cream Filling or a simple Chantilly cream.
 Enjoy!

 In a medium bowl beat the cream until it reaches the soft peak stage then add the icing sugar and vanilla, beat again until stiff peaks appear.
 Fill cooled shells.

-**I usually make 6-7 large shells, you could make 10 medium or even 20 or more small.
+I usually make 10 medium puffs with this recipe but you could make 6-7 large shells or even 20 or more small.